COVID-19 COLORADO TRAVEL ALERT - SEPTEMBER 2020

 - Durango Community Recreation Center - re-opens June 29 with limited hours and services.

-- Durango & Silverton Narrow Gauge Railroad will resume on June 23, offering modified services, limiting guest capacity as well as implementing enhanced safety procedures.
+- Durango & Silverton Narrow Gauge Railroad open daily offering modified services, limiting guest capacity as well as implementing enhanced safety procedures.

 - Mesa Verde is open for self-guided tours only.
 All ranger-led tours are cancelled at this time.

-- As of May 27th, San Juan County and Silverton, CO is re-opening to visitors with limited dining and other services.
+- San Juan County and Silverton, CO is re-opening to visitors with limited dining and other services.

-- Starting May 27, dine-in services at restaurants begins at 50% capacity and with social distancing measures in place.
+- Dine-in services at restaurants at 50% capacity and with social distancing measures in place.
 Restaurants continue to offer take-out and delivery.

 - River outfitters, rafting, or jeep tours can occur if parties in boats and jeeps are limited to members of up to two households only, and must follow local policies.